ElonHodge/LambdaExpressions/readme.md

 A comma-separated list of formal parameters enclosed in parentheses.
 You can omit the data type of the parameters in a lambda expression.
 In addition, you can omit the parentheses if there is only one parameter.A return statement is not an expression; in a lambda expression, you must enclose statements in braces ({}).
 However, you do not have to enclose a void method invocation in braces.If you specify a single expression, then the Java runtime evaluates the expression and then returns its value

-    1.Use the three different types of lambda expressions with a forEach(),removeIf or method.
+    1.Use the three different types of lambda expressions with a forEach() or removeIf method.

         String[] name = { "Peter","John", "James","Simon","Bartholomew","Andrew","Jude","Matthew"};